How to Practice the 12 Laws of the Universe to Live Your Best Life

 9. Law of relativity

-“Nothing and no one is inherently good or bad,” Wilder says.
+The law of relativity suggests that nothing and no one is inherently good or bad, according to Wilder.
+People are complex and everything is, well, relative.
 “Everything is a spectrum of expression, and there is more than one perspective on any situation or challenge.”
 In other words, we are the ones who assign meaning to things, so we can choose to regard things as “bad” or as happening in our favor.

 This spiritual law goes beyond the glass half full or half-empty bit; it challenges the very way we see full or empty.
 Why does half full or half empty have to be seen as negative or positive?
 Maybe you can even find a positive in a glass being half empty.
 The point is that your perspective is up to you, and changing your perspective can transform your reality.